JamesCalingo/ZooMafia/roadmap.md

 THE NEW IDEA FOR THE WEB GAME

 Welcome to the manor!
 We’ve been expecting you.
-We hope you enjoy this dinner party.
+We hope you enjoy our little party.

 Unfortunately, it seems as if someone has shown up uninvited…someone with murderous intentions.